noble-ai/rescript-prelude/docs/generated/Promise.md

 ### Promise.tap

 `let tap: (t<'a>, 'a => unit) => t<'a>`
+Call fn with the value from the promise, ignoring its return

 ### Promise.tapBind

 `let tapBind: (t<'a>, 'a => t<'b>) => t<'a>`
+Call fn with the value from the promise, ignoring its return. but only continue when fn resolves

 ### Promise.all2